michelhe/rustboyadvance-ng/README.md

 # Build and usage (Desktop Application)

-To get started, you need to get a [stable rust toolchain](https://rustup.rs).
+To get started, you need to get a [stable rust toolchain](https://rustup.rs) of version Rust 1.51 or later,

 ## Linux build dependencies
 Install SDL2 dependencies